tasdikrahman/tasdikrahman.me/_posts/2017-03-19-Organising-tasks-in-roles-using-Ansible.md

 **NOTE**: __The ansible playbook written here can be found at [prodicus/ansible-playbook](https://github.com/prodicus/ansible-playbooks/tree/master/digitalocean)__

 Roles are nothing but a further abstraction of making your playbook more modular.
 If you have played around with the `ansible-playbook` command.
-You might have noticed the common patter of repeating tasks which you did some or the other time back.
+You might have noticed the common pattern of repeating tasks which you did some or the other time back.

 Ansible roles provide you a way to reuse tasks(or roles for that matter).
 Imagine this to be a very similar concept writing Object oriented code.

-For an example, let's take this structure for an example.

-## What does this playbook do?
+## Need for roles?

-I realized that I was doing the same thing over and over again whenever I had to spin up a new droplet(instance for the EC2 people).
-The droplet would be the base of anything I would start doing something with.
+I realised that I was doing the same thing over and over again whenever I had to spin up a new droplet(instance for the EC2 people).
 Things like

 - Updating and upgrading the existing packages
 - Installing some bare essentials on it (eg: git, vim, ncdu etc)